-Have you felt under-appreciated lately?
+Have you felt underappreciated lately?
 Have you had yourself a pity party lately?
-Have you had a discussion with yourself on why you aren’t be treated fairly or with the respect and appreciation you deserve?
+Have you had a discussion with yourself about why you aren’t being treated fairly or with the respect and appreciation you deserve?
 I think these kinds of thoughts creep into all our lives at one time or another.
-They are dangerous and can have almost a paralyzing effect that not only keeps people from moving forward, but causes them to replay their I’m Not Appreciated speech in their head again and again and year after year.
+They are dangerous and can have almost a paralyzing effect that not only keeps people from moving forward but causes them to replay their I’m Not Appreciated speech in their head again and again and year after year.

 Many years ago, a couple from church came to us to ask for prayer!
-This couple told Renee and I a horribly sad story of financial devastation in their life.
-They said they didn’t have any money to pay their mortgage or bills and they didn’t have money for groceries and didn’t know how they were going to feed their children.
+This couple told Renee and me a horribly sad story of financial devastation in their life.
+They said they didn’t have any money to pay their mortgage or bills, they didn’t have money for groceries, and they didn’t know how they were going to feed their children.

 Jesus experienced unappreciative people!
 We read about it in Luke 17:11-19.
 “As Jesus continued on toward Jerusalem, He reached the border between Galilee and Samaria.
 As He entered a village there, ten lepers stood at a distance, crying out, “Jesus, Master, have mercy on us!”
 He looked at them and said, “Go show yourselves to the priests.”
 And as they went, their leprosy disappeared.
 One of them, when he saw that he was healed, came back to Jesus, shouting, “Praise God, I’m healed!”
 He fell face down on the ground at Jesus’ feet, thanking Him for what he had done.
 This man was a Samaritan.
 Jesus asked, “Didn’t I heal ten men?
 Where are the other nine?
 Does only this foreigner return to give glory to God?”
 And Jesus said to the man, “Stand up and go.
 Your faith has made you well.”

-In my quiet time this morning I was overwhelmed with the multitude of things Jesus had done for us in our lives.
+In my quiet time this morning, I was overwhelmed with the multitude of things Jesus had done for us in our lives.
 My heart always feels thanksgiving to Jesus for giving us a new life in Him.
-For Renee and I, learning to be purposely thankful and appreciative has opened the eyes of our heart.
-We see God touching our lives every day in some way and we’re purposely thankful for it.
-And with people, we’ve learned to focus our heart on giving thanks and appreciation rather than looking for it.
-It helps us keep our heart right toward God and man, and it builds the character quality of being a thankful person within us.
+For Renee and I, learning to be purposely thankful and appreciative has opened the eyes of our hearts.
+We see God touching our lives every day in some way, and we are purposely thankful for it.
+And with people, we’ve learned to focus our hearts on giving thanks and appreciation rather than looking for it.
+It helps us keep our hearts right toward God and man, and it builds the character quality of being a thankful person within us.
 Being thankful and an appreciator rocks!
 Self-pity… It’s the pits!